robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “Understood.”

 Charlie’s gaze flicked to me — quick, skittish.
 I turned away and went to the rails, where a cluster of damaged garments waited like quiet accusations.
 Every now and then I would cast a furtive glance at the other end of the table.
 Charlie sat on a stool, the dress draped over his knees, almost motionless.
-And then, heard the tiny snap of thread giving way.

 Mara moved around the room as he worked, doing her usual circuit: checking labels, touching fabric, straightening hangers.
 But her attention wasn’t on the label or fabric or hangers or even the dress draped over Charlie's knees.